dmwm/DAS/doc/sphinx/das_operations.rst

 - DAS cache server
 - DAS web server

-All of them can either reside on a single node or can run on dedicated machines.
+Both can either reside on a single node or can run on dedicated machines.
-Please refer to :ref:`DAS CMS operations <cms_operations>` section for deployment instructions.
+Please refer to :ref:`DAS CMS operations <cms_operations>` section for deployment instructions and :ref:`DAS configuration <das_config>` section for description of configuration parameters.

 By CMS conventions DAS uses the following ports